José Zabala-Santos: Career

 Zabala officially started his cartooning career in 1932 through the sponsorship of Amado V. Hernandez, who was then the editor of Sampaguita magazine.
 It was during this time that he created the characters Titina, Lukas Malakas, and Popoy.
 After the demise of Sampaguita magazine, Zabala moved to Liwayway Publications, where he created the cartoon character name Sianong Sano in 1935 for the Tagalog-language magazine Liwayway.
 Through Liwayway, Zabala's Lukas Malakas became popular.

 Although popularized by Larry Alcala – one of Zabala's students – Zabala was the original creator of the so-called Slice of Life cartoon page.
 Zabala's version of "Slice of Life" is titled Lifestyle.
 He temporarily interrupted his cartooning career in 1941 upon the onset of World War II.
 From 1942 to 1948, he worked for the art department of the Manalang Advertising Agency.
 It was in the advertising field where Zabala became interested in the art of animation.
 After World War II, Zabala moved to Halakhak Komiks to create Pinoy, a cartoon character that had similarities to his Popoy character in Liwayway magazine.
 He also illustrated comic book covers while working for Halakhak Komiks.
 Zabala's Si Pino was one of the comic strips featured in the first issue of Halakhak Komiks.

 After the declaration of Martial Law in the Philippines in 1972, Zabala retired from his cartooning career in Philippine comics to work instead for the Philippine Manufacturing Company (PMC, now known as Procter & Gamble) in 1949.
 In 1955, Zabala worked on an animation project entitled Juan Tamad (“Lazy John” or “John the Lazy”) in cooperation with Francisco Reyes.
 While working at the Philippine Manufacturing Company, Zabala shot and produced a six-minute 35-mm animated short film for a product of the company.
 However, there was no certainty whether the film that was processed in the United States had actually been presented as a commercial.

 In 1970, Zabala retired from the Philippine Manufacturing Company in order to join the advertising agency of Francisco Reyes, another Filipino pioneer in comics.
-In 1978, Zabala joined his nephew Nonoy Marcelo, also a cartoonist to work on the production of Tadhana ("Fate"), a full-length animation project.
+In 1978, Zabala joined his nephew Nonoy Marcelo, also a cartoonist to work on the production of Tadhana ("Destiny"), the first-ever Philippine feature-length animation film.